neoedmund/neoebuild/README.md

 Short story
 ------------------
-**neoebuild** is a build tool used by neoe.
-It can be compared to tools like apache ant(actually neoebuild based on it), apache maven, Makefile, ....
+**neoebuild** is a build tool used by neoe for java source compile.
+It can be compared with tools like apache ant, maven, Makefile, ...

-*neoe* use Eclipse and Netbeans for his java projects developing, but also on some *small* projects, it is clear and handy to use a plain text editor(like [*neoeedit*](https://github.com/neoedmund/neoeedit)) and a online javadoc, and build use neoebuild.
-Also big projects build using neoebuild is also cool.

 Features
 -----------------
-* build multiple projects(one project is also OK).
+* build multiple projects.
 * projects have dependency on each others.
 * generate jars
 * a json like config file